 St. Croix is a United States territory, the largest of the three U.S. Virgin Islands.
 Our relationship to the U.S.A. makes St. Croix easy to access, while retaining a lot of Caribbean flavor in our food and culture.

-The US dollar is our currency, the official language is English, many stateside cell phones work well here, and basic infrastructure is in place on St. Croix for you to accomplish the basics: get cash from an ATM, check email, receive competent medical care if needed, shop for groceries, have an excellent meal, and feel more at home than you might in a foreign country.
-At the same time there are differences that will give you, if desired, a sense of adventure on the wild frontier!
+The US dollar is our currency, the official language is English, stateside cell phones work well here, WiFi is available, and basic infrastructure is in place on St. Croix for you to accomplish the basics: get cash from an ATM, check email, receive competent medical care if needed, shop for groceries, have an excellent meal, and feel more at home than you might in a foreign country.
+At the same time there are differences that will give you, if desired, a sense of adventure far from home.

 Our small Island offers